Complete Guide to the Endocannabinoid System

 Is the endocannabinoid system real?

 Yes, the endocannabinoid system is a real functioning system in your body.
-Many other mammals also have an ECS, including domestic cats and dogs, and this is one reason why some veterinarians use CBD oil to treat certain conditions in pets.
+Many other mammals also have an ECS, including domestic cats and dogs, which is one reason why some veterinarians use CBD oil to treat certain conditions in pets.

 Do our bodies produce cannabinoids?